sonnyakhere/Morse_code_interpreter/README.md

 # morsecode_interpreter

 A simple morsecode translator that works in command line.
+The script determines automatically if the input is a plaintext that needs to be encoded or vice-versa.

 ## USAGE
 * To encode plaintext to morsecode or vice-versa type: